Thescuba/learning-to-type/README.md

 3. Go to the repository directory

 # Start Logging
 To start logging your data, run logger.pyw which will actively log your keys.
+If you are on mac, you may need to use `sudo python3 logger.pyw` to grant permission to pynput to access your keyboard input.
 To pause/resume logging, press `esc`.
 To stop logging your keys, press the `end` key.